Beer in Australia: Brewed under licence

 Imported premium beers have started to gain market share in Australia.
 The two Australian corporate brewers responded to this by signing licence agreements with foreign brands to brew their beers here.
 Foster's Group brews Kronenbourg.
 Coopers Brewery brews Carlsberg in Australia.
 Lion Nathan locally produces Guinness, Heineken, Beck's, Stella Artois and Kirin.
 Brewers claim that their locally produced product tastes better because it is fresher, and local operations are overseen by the parent brewers using strict guidelines.
 However, groups such as the Australian Consumers Association say that such beers should have clearer, more prominent labels to inform drinkers.

 Sizes

 Beer glasses

-Prior to metrication in Australia, one could buy beer or cider in glasses of 4, 5, 6, 7, 9, 10, 15 or 20 (imperial) fluid ounces.
+Before metrication in Australia, one could buy beer or cider in glasses of 4, 5, 6, 7, 9, 10, 15 or 20 (imperial) fluid ounces.
 Each sized glass had a different name in each Australian state.

 These were replaced by glasses of size 115, 140, 170, 200, 285, 425 and 570 mL, and as Australians travel more, the differences are decreasing.

 Smaller sizes have been phased out over time, and in the 21st century, very few pubs serve glasses smaller than 200 mL (approximately 7 imp fl oz).